mayan-edms/Mayan-EDMS/docs/topics/features.rst

 * User defined metadata fields and meta data sets.

   * Metadata fields can be grouped into sets per technical, legal or structural requirements such as the `Dublin core`_.

 * Dynamic default values for metadata.

   * Metadata fields can have an initial value, which can be static or determined by an user provided Python code snippet.

 * Filesystem integration.

   * If enabled, the document database index can be mirrored in the filesystem of the host and shared via Samba_ or any other sharing method to client computers on a network.

 * User defined document unique identifier and checksum algorithms.

   * Users can alter the default method used to uniquely indentify documents.

 * Documents can be uploaded from different sources.

-  * Local file or server side file uploads.
+  * Local file or server side file uploads, multifunctional copier, or even via email.

 * Batch upload many documents with the same metadata.